Patrick Henry: Gunpowder incident (1775)

-On April 21, 1775, Governor Dunmore had the Royal Marines under his command seize gunpowder from the magazine in Williamsburg and take it to a naval ship.
+On April 21, 1775, Dunmore had British marines under his command seize gunpowder from the magazine in Williamsburg and take it to a naval ship.
 The gunpowder belonged to the government, to be issued in case of need, such as a slave uprising.
 Dunmore's actions outraged many Virginians.
 Henry had departed for Philadelphia, having been elected a delegate to the Second Continental Congress, but a messenger caught up with him before he left Hanover County, and he returned to take command of the local militia.
 Seeking the restoration of the powder, or that the colonists be compensated for it, on May 2, Henry led his troops towards Williamsburg with, as Dunmore wrote, "all the Appearances of actual War".
 By this time, word of the Battles of Lexington and Concord had arrived, and many Virginians believed that war with Britain had begun.
 With his troops reinforced by eager volunteers from nearby counties, Henry likely had force enough to take Williamsburg and deal Dunmore a humiliating defeat, but increasingly prominent messengers urging caution slowed his advance, and in New Kent County, still some 16 mile from Williamsburg, three of Henry's fellow delegates to Congress helped persuade him to leave off his march.
 As Henry insisted the colonists be compensated, a member of the Governor's Council agreed to pay the value of the powder by bill of exchange.

 Although Dunmore issued a proclamation against "a certain Patrick Henry, of the County of Hanover, and a Number of his deluded Followers", 15 county committees quickly approved Henry's action, and when he finally departed for Philadelphia, he was escorted to the Potomac by militia who lined the shore, cheering as his ferry pulled away.
 Not all approved; Henry's march appalled some moderates who feared he might provoke a conflict in which Virginia stood alone against Britain's might.
 They also saw him as a threat to the sanctity of property, for anyone's might be taken by Henry and his troops.
 As popular support for independence grew, opponents either joined in the movement or decided it was wiser to remain silent.